 Applicants to this program are eligible for the following scholarships and grants:

 To be considered, simply check the “Scholarships and Grants” box on your program application.

 In Bahia, the student-centered methodology is tailored to fit your skills and needs.
 Whether you’re a beginner or more advanced speaker, a range of courses emphasize grammar applied through oral production, reading, writing, and listening comprehension activities.
 A special section of beginner-level Portuguese for Spanish speakers is also offered for students who are fluent, or near-fluent, in Spanish and have had no previous Portuguese instruction.

-There are few ways better to immerse yourself in Brazilian culture than by living with a local family.
+There is no better way to immerse yourself in Brazilian culture than by living with a local family.
 In Bahia you’ll spend orientation with your fellow students before being housed with a homestay for the remainder of the program.

-The study abroad program includes several visits to sites of historic and cultural importance, including one full-day excursion to a site in northeastern Brazil.
-Students also visit museums and a Candomble house, participate in dance, percussion, and cooking classes, attend concerts, see Brazilian films, and more.
+The study abroad program includes several visits to sites of historic and cultural importance, including one overnight excursion to a site along the north coast of Bahia.
+Students also have a guided tour in the historical center, visit museums and a Candomble house, participate in dance, percussion, and capoeira classes, attend concerts, see Brazilian films, and more.